bluebarnacles/python-opengl/03-quickstart.rst

 you can see that the rasterisation requires for OpenGL to generate fragments inside the triangle but also to interpolate values (colors in the figure).
-One of the legitimate questions to be solved is then: if I have a triangle (V₁,V₂,V₃), each summit vertex having (for example) a different color, what is the color of a fragment `p` inside the triangle?
+One of the legitimate questions to be solved is then: if I have a triangle (V₁,V₂,V₃), each vertex having (for example) a different color, what is the color of a fragment `p` inside the triangle?
 The answer is `barycentric interpolation <https://en.wikibooks.org/wiki/GLSL_Programming/Rasterization>`_ as illustrated in the figure on the right.